-As a technical complication, terms after evaluation in ML must be turned into Isabelle's internal term representation again.
-Since this is also configurable, it is never fully trusted.
-For this reason, evaluation in ML comes with further aspects:
+Results from evaluation in ML must be turned into Isabelle's internal term representation again.
+Since that setup is highly configurable, it is never assumed to be trustable.
+Hence evaluation in ML provides no full term reconstruction but distinguishes the following kinds:

 Plain evaluation.
-A term is normalized using the provided term reconstruction from ML to Isabelle; for applications which do not need to be fully trusted.
+A term is normalized using the vanilla term reconstruction from ML to Isabelle; this is a pragmatic approach for applications which do not need trustability.

 Property conversion.
-Evaluates propositions; since these are monomorphic, the term reconstruction is fixed once and for all and therefore trustable.
+Evaluates propositions; since these are monomorphic, the term reconstruction is fixed once and for all and therefore trustable - in the sense that only the regular code generator setup has to be trusted, without relying on term reconstruction from ML to Isabelle.